exercism/java/exercises/concept/calculator-conundrum/.docs/introduction.md

 Exceptions are raised explicitly in Java, and the act of raising an exception is called _throwing an exception_.
 The act of handling an exception is called _catching an exception_.

+In Java, all exceptions are subclasses of the `Exception` class, which itself is a subclass of `Throwable`.

-Java distinguishes three types of exceptions:
+Java distinguishes two types of exceptions:

 1. Checked exceptions
 2. Unchecked exceptions
-3. Errors

 #### Checked exceptions